 When it comes to improving your hotel services and packages, there is nothing like direct guest feedback.

-It is so valuable that businesses have to spend tons of money through outsourcing surveys and different ways to get first-hand feedback from customers.
+It is so valuable that businesses have to spend tons of money on outsourcing surveys and different ways to get first-hand feedback from customers.

 Through the post-stay email, you will get your chance to collect valuable feedback for your hotel from the customers.